Frequently Asked Questions

 What kind of a practice is this?

 This is a direct care, or cash only, practice.
-This means that Drs.
-Bee and Lane will no longer contract with any insurance companies and/or third-party payers.
-Rather, payment is due at the time of service in the form of cash or credit card.
-A statement with diagnoses and a CPT code as well as ICD-10 codes (these are insurance codes) will be given to the patient so that he/she may submit the claim to his/her insurance company.
+This means that Touchstone does not contract with any insurance companies and/or third-party payers.
+Rather, payment is due at the time of service in the form of cash, check or credit card.
+A statement with diagnoses and a CPT code as well as ICD-10 codes (these are insurance codes) can be given to the patient so that he/she may submit the claim to his/her insurance company.